Sometimes you think everything’s been taken care of.

 “Officer Dodd said he called the Walnut Creek police.
 Seems like they should have been here by now.
 All I want is to see him in jail.”

-As if Jeremy had wished it to happen, two Walnut Creek police officers entered the cafeteria, accompanied by the principal.
+As if Vice-Principal Sorensen had wished it to happen, two Walnut Creek police officers entered the cafeteria, accompanied by the principal.

 After a few minutes one of the policemen came over to talk to Jeremy.